-2.2.4 Special Features of the SCAN-LAN VI
+2.2.2 Special Features of the SCAN-LAN VT

-- Test reports can be saved in three different formats: - Encrypted tamper-proof Report Manager format. - Comma Separated Variable for import into spreadsheet programs. - Text files for import into word-processing programs. - Stores results of up to 450 Autotests. - Graphical user interface on the main and remote units, allowing test results to be viewed at both ends. - Backlit LCD display.

-- Easy field updates of hardware and software using plug-in Performance Modules and flash memory. - Operates using either replaceable AA batteries, AC/mains power, or a rechargeable NiMH battery pack. - Voice communication between main unit and the remote.
+- Stores up to 1000 Autotest results. - •Graphical user interface on the main and remote units, allowing test results to be viewed at both ends. - Backlit LCD display. - Easy field updates of hardware and software using plug-in Performance Modules and flash memory. - •Operates using either replaceable AA batteries, AC/Mains power, or a rechargeable NiMH battery pack. - Voice communication between main unit and the remote.

-The SCAN-LAN VI's features, and how they are used, are described below.
+The SCAN-LAN Vt's features, and how they are used, are briefly described in Figure 2-1.